anna099/hegel/4-perception.md

 > the dialectic of perception it distinguishes its reflective activity as the
 > source of 'falsity.' [^20]

-As is written in my paragraph 15 above, an important (perhaps the most important) moment for perception is the realisation that error can lie only in the perceiver, and not the object.
+As is written above, an important (perhaps the most important) moment for perception is the realisation that error can lie only in the perceiver, and not the object.
 This is the reason that perception is reflective; it realises itself to be, in Harris's words, 'the source of falsity'.
 This reflective realisation is the way that perception escapes the aporia described above.

 The crux of the aporia is that, while perception apprehends its object as a One, it is also aware of multiple properties in the object, undermining the One-ness